What are the Availability and Submissions options for an assessment?

 Late submissions accepted?

-Under Late submissions accepted? you can accept late submissions by clicking the radio button to select Yes, until, then entering a late acceptance date in the adjacent date field.
+Under Late submissions accepted? you can accept late submissions by clicking the radio button to select Yes, until, and then by entering a late acceptance date in the adjacent date field.
 By default, late submissions ARE accepted.
 Use the date-picker (calendar icon) to select a date and time.

 If you do allow late submissions, submissions that come in after the due date will be marked LATE in capitalized red letters after their Submit Date.